ian-bda/synteny_finder/README.md

 }
 ```

 This dictionary is used to filter orthologous pairs that fall within specified chromosome pairs.
+An example file is available for you.

 ---